 Traditionally it’s added at the END of cooking for maximum potency.
 I love it.

 If you can’t find any in the store, try making some!
-Since I grind my own stuff, I use this Garam Masala Recipe from Epicurious.com — leaving out the rosebuds and mace.
+Since I grind my own stuff, here’s my Homemade Garam Masala recipe!
+There are directions in the recipe for using both whole AND ground spices in case you don’t want to grind your own.

 How do you thicken curry in an Instant Pot?